Blowback (firearms): Bearing delay

+Bearing delay blowback uses a plurality of ball bearings to delay the movement of the bolt carrier group after firing.
+It is designed to be tuned based on the user's preference or configuration of other components by swapping to a lifter with a different geometry.

 Lever-delayed

 A schematic of the lever-delayed blowback mechanism used in the FAMAS assault rifle.

 Lever-delayed blowback utilizes leverage to put the bolt at a mechanical disadvantage, delaying the opening of the breech.
 When the cartridge pushes against the bolt face, the lever moves the bolt carrier rearward at an accelerated rate relative to the light bolt.
 Leverage can be applied with a dedicated part or through inclined surfaces interacting with each other.
 This leverage significantly increases resistance and slows the movement of the lightweight bolt.
 The reliable functioning of lever-delayed blowback arms is limited by specific ammunition and arm parameters like bullet weight, propellant charge, barrel length and amount of wear.
 John Pedersen patented one of the first known designs for a lever-delay system.
 The mechanism was also used by Hungarian arms designer Pál Király in the 1910s and 1930s and used in the Danuvia 39M and 43M submachine guns for the Hungarian Army.
 After World War II, Király settled in the Dominican Republic and developed the Cristóbal Carbine (or Király-Cristóbal Carbine) employing a similar mechanism.
 Other weapons to use this system are the Hogue Avenger and Benelli B76 pistols, the FNAB-43 submachine gun, the TKB-517, VAHAN and FAMAS assault rifles, the Sterling 7.62 and AVB-7.62 battle rifles/light machine guns, and the AA-52 general-purpose machine gun.